Home & Mortgage

 What If You’re Unsure About Your Timeline?

-Uncertainty about how long you’ll stay is itself valuable information.
+Uncertainty about how long you’ll stay is itself useful information.
 If you can’t confidently say “I’ll be here at least 5 years,” that uncertainty is a strong argument for renting.
-Here’s why:
+Here’s why.

 The asymmetry of outcomes matters.
-If you buy and end up staying 10 years, you probably win by $50,000-100,000.
-If you buy and have to move after 2 years, you could easily lose $40,000-60,000.
-Renting protects you from the catastrophic downside while giving up some of the upside—a reasonable trade when you’re uncertain.
+If you buy and end up staying 10 years, you probably come out $50,000–$80,000 ahead.
+If you buy and have to move after 2 years, you could easily lose $30,000–$50,000 in transaction costs and lost equity.
+Renting protects against the catastrophic downside while giving up some of the upside.
+When your timeline is uncertain, that’s a pretty reasonable trade.

-Run the calculation twice: once with your “expected” timeline and once with a “forced early sale” scenario (job loss, divorce, relocation).
-If buying still makes sense in the worst-case scenario, it’s a safer bet.
-If buying only works if everything goes perfectly, renting may be wiser.
+One useful exercise: run the calculation twice.
+Once with your expected timeline and once with a “forced early sale” scenario (job loss, divorce, relocation).
+If buying still makes sense in the worst case, it’s a safer bet.
+If buying only works when everything goes perfectly, renting looks a lot smarter.

 The Non-Financial Factors